and how to wipe you drive completely (see at the end)

-Recently I checked out a small (30 gb) machine that reported it was full.
-I did a search for files which were over 3000 kb (3 megabytes).
-There were dozens, most of which were videos made with a webcam on the machine.
+Sometimes I search for files which were over 3000 kb (3 megabytes).
+There can be dozens, often videos made with a webcam or phone.
 A video of this kind can easily run to 50 megabytes or more.
-I even found one that was 3 Gb !After consulting with the owner they agreed that they were mostly rubbish being created by their young children messing about and pulling faces !
-Deleting them released a third of their hard disk.
-If you do wish to keep videos or music on a PC a 30gb hard disk is just not suitable.
-You could fit another hard disk inside or attach another via a USB cable for between £30 and £60.
+After consulting with the owner of one machine they agreed that they were mostly rubbish being created by their young children messing about and pulling faces !
+Deleting them released a third of their hard disk!
+If you do wish to keep videos or music on a PC a small hard disk is just not suitable.
+You could fit another hard disk inside a desktop PC (if there is space) or attach an external one via a USB cable.
 Then transfer all videos, music and large photos to that, recovering the space on the principal hard disk.

-of other files) *.fot *.fon *.grp (old files left over
+of other files) *.fot *.fon *.grp (old files left

-from earlier Windows) *.chk (old Scandisk backups) and files
+from earlier Windows) *.chk (old Scandisk backups) and

 starting in "~"(often Word documents) .
-All of this last
+All of this

 group can be deleted without doubt.

 Do be careful when deleting files.
 Be sure to put them in the Recycle Bin for a while so you can restore them if necessary.
 If, next time you switch on your machine, it says it can't find something, make a note of it and restore it immediately.